Riib11/Notery/guide/index.md

 4. Use beta-reduction rules on command invocations to simplify the document contents to notery structures.
 5. Produce target output type from notery structured document.

+In short, the compiler defines all the command words, and then repeatedly uses beta-reduction until there are no command words left to simplify.

 ## Defining a Document

 ## Types

 There are 5 simple datatypes in Notery: string, bool, int, nat, and float.
-Text is interpretted as string by default, but to reference a numberic value, use the commands `\.B`, `\.I`, `\.N`, `\.F` for bool, int, nat and float respectively, argumented with the string representation of that value.
+Text is interpretted as string by default, but to reference a numberic value, use the commands `\.S`, `\.B`, `\.I`, `\.N`, `\.F` for string boolean, integer, natural and float respectively, argumented with the string representation of that value.
+The type for a reference to a command word is `~\.~`.
+Invoking this command word works a little differently than the other types; basically, `\.~ x \\` results in `\x`.

 ## Invoking Commands